Immigration Advice on Studying in the UK

 One route for staying in the UK beyond a course of study is through switching to a Tier 2 Work Permit.
 You will require a specific offer of employment from a British company.
-This is not a simple option in recent years but for a few there is a possibility.
+This is not a simple option in recent years but for a few, there is a possibility.

-Global Visas assists students make informed decisions about their futures through our service for students.
+Global Visas assists students to make informed decisions about their futures through our service for students.
 We provide comprehensive advice on your visa applications and have access to a wide-range of universities, educational institutions, and administrative departments.

 Who is Eligible for a Student Visa?

 The new student route under the points based system introduces five key changes to the current system.
 Adult students applying to study abroad in the UK must:

 - Have a proven track record in studying before coming to the UK.